Mainakdeb/deepfake-shield/README.md

 ## 📦 Running locally

 The webapp can be run locally with the following steps:
-1. Clone the repo and naviigate into the folder
+1. Clone the repo and navigate into the folder

   ```
   git clone https://github.com/Mainakdeb/deepfake-shield.git